harshitpaunikar1/retrieval-tool-use-assistant/.github/project-buildup-history.md

 - Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
 The job for the day was to write a README that explains the problem, solution, and how to review the project so the final result looked a bit more complete.
 Most of the heavy lifting was already done, so this part was more about making the rough edges less obvious.
 The tricky bit was making the system sound realistic without pretending every edge case was solved.
 - Deliverable: Ended the day with project README in hand, plus a few side notes on what still needed fixing later.
 It was not super polished, just stable enough that I felt okay moving forward.
+## 2025-08-20 - Day 12: Polish wrap

+- Task summary: Used the last day on Retrieval & Tool-Use Assistant to slow down and finish the loose ends.
+I mainly had to do a final pass for clarity, consistency, and first-impression quality and make sure the project told a clean story from start to finish.
+Toward the end I mostly kept trimming weird bits, fixing wording, and tying the loose parts together.
+I spent part of the day just reducing confusion between components, names, and responsibilities.
+- Deliverable: Finished with final polish looking decent enough to call this version done, even if I could still nitpick a few things.
+I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.